 For example, the United States Jaycees’ policy of excluding women from membership was successfully challenged in Roberts v.
 United States Jaycees (1984) under the Minnesota Human Rights Act as a violation of state anti-discrimination law.
 The Jaycees argued that enforcement of the act unconstitutionally limited their associational rights under the First Amendment, as it forced them to “associate” involuntarily with women.

 The Supreme Court acknowledged that the right to associate necessarily implied a right not to associate.
 But it also held that the right was not absolute and that a compelling state interest might justify a policy narrowly tailored to serve that interest.
 The elimination of certain forms of invidious discrimination, including sex discrimination, was sufficiently compelling to meet the standard.

 In Hishon v.
-King & Spalding, 467 U.S. 69 (1984), the Court further refused to allow a law firm’s associational rights to exempt its decisions as to whether to promote lawyers from associate to partner status from provisions of Title VII of the Civil Right Act of 1964 prohibiting discrimination on the basis of sex.
+King & Spalding, 467 U.S. 69 (1984), the court refused to allow a law firm’s associational rights to exempt its partner promotion decisions from requirements of Title VII of the Civil Rights Act of 1964 prohibiting discrimination on the basis of sex.

 Were the Boy Scouts to be required to accept Dale as a member, they would be compelled to support a moral position inconsistent with the message, values, and goals of the organization.
 While a group may be compelled to extend the benefits of membership to an undesired group, it may not be compelled to deliver a message contrary to its actual views.
 Thus, the New Jersey law infringed on the Boy Scouts’ expressive associational rights in violation of the First Amendment.